MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 ## Core Assumptions

+Our model includes a few very simple objects.

-- Coherent aggregationw of information are represented as documents.
-A set of documents forms a collection.
+- A coherent aggregations of information is represented as a document.
+A document may be of any size.
+- A set of documents forms a collection.
+A collection may include any number of documents.
+All documents in a single collection are treated equally by the owner of the collection and the service storing a copy of the collection.
+- A collection belongs to a client, e.g., a library, that wishes to preserve it for the long term.
+- The client takes Pres.
+Jefferson's advice to make many copies of the documents in order to preserve them.
+The client therefore contracts with multiple storage services to maintain copies of the collection.
 - Documents are stored on storage servers, which currently reside largely on rotating disk memories.
+Storage servers attempt to make their storage more reliable by themselves using a variety of techniques, including duplication, mirroring, RAID, error correction coding, erasure coding, and other technologies that may become available.
 - An error in storage may cause a document or some portion of it to become unreadable.
 If all copies of a document are unreadable, then the document is permanently lost.
 - (Format obsolescence is not an inherent part of this model, but forms of it may be modeled through extensions involving associated failure.
 See below.)
 - Errors causing individual document failures are independent of one another.